What is OpenVista?

 What standards does Medsphere use for interfaces?

 Medsphere uses the Mirth Open Source HL7 engine for all system-to-system interfacing.
 The cost of the solution is embedded in our subscription pricing and all interfaces are built and maintained by our team.
 For lab device interfacing, we standardize on the Data Innovations (DI) Instrument Manager.
 Our OpenVista Interface Suite is included in the solution and incorporates ADT, orders, billing, and transcription interfaces, among others.
-If a specific interface is not in the standard library, we can create it on a time and materials basis.
+If a specific interface is not in the standard library, we can create it on a firm-fixed price or time and materials basis.

 What is the typical implementation process for OpenVista?